PrismLibrary/Prism/Documentation/Xamarin.Forms/1-GettingStarted.md

 #Getting started with Prism for Xamarin.Forms
 ##Overview
-This guide will walk you through creating a new Xamarin.Forms project that uses Prism, running the application, and modifying it to demonstrate the use of Prism.
+This guide will walk you through creating a new Xamarin.Forms project that uses Prism, running the application, and modifying it to demonstrate the basic use of Prism for Xamarin.Forms.

 ##Content
  - Overview